-According to a recent article by ET Retail, based on a study by Hansa Cequity and Retailers Association of India (RAI), future lies in being omnichannel.
+According to a recent article by ET Retail, based on a study by Hansa Cequity and Retailers Association of India (RAI), the future lies in being omnichannel.
 Nearly 74% of Indian consumers shop across all channels—local retailers, modern trade outlets and online and a large chunk of Indian consumers still prefer to touch and feel a product before buying.

 When we think of retail, the picture that comes to mind immediately is online retail.
 While it was some brick and mortar stores a few years ago.
 Retail is one of the most dynamic industries now and has become fast-evolving for retailers too.
 The whole concept revolves around markets being available to shop anytime and across mediums.
 This gives birth to the concept called omnichannel which includes surfing (and probably buying) across mediums of sale.

 This system of retailing, known as Omnichannel, enables customers to explore and purchase products across multiple channels on their shopping journey.
 Omnichannel customers get access to a wider variety and range.